elijahleo/AIAttendance-csce580fall2025/README.md

 ```
 4. Run desired notebook cells.
 Make sure the notebook kernel is set to the same Python environment where the dependencies were installed.
 ## Notes
+Make sure data/AI_final_data.csv is in the same folder as AI_final_code.ipynb before running.